 Retainer agreements are great if your customers require your product or services on a regular basis.

 For example, freelancer Clay Mosley grew his business to over $1 million/year and 20+ employees by focusing recurring revenue.
-You can hear more about how he did it in the episode below:
+You can hear more about how he did it and build out your own freelance business ideas with the episode below:

 This may include social media marketing, blog writing, website and hosting maintenance, and email marketing.
 You can also offer service plans for these long-term or other complex projects that tend to require a fixed number of hours from you each week.